cloudui/homepage/content/lists.md

     url:  https://www.goodreads.com/user/show/152821310-eric-chen
 ---

 I like to keep track of things that I do.
-Whether it be books I've read, habits I'm forming, or monthly budgets, it's important to keep book of your own progress.
-I'll share some noteworthy lists I have:
+Whether it be books I've read, habits I'm forming, or monthly budgets, it's important for me to keep book of my progress.

 ## Books <i class="fa fa-book-open fa-sm"></i>

+- *Can't Hurt Me* - David Goggins // 8-15-2022
 - *The Psychology of Money* - Morgan Housel // 7-29-2022
 - *Never Split the Difference* - Chris Voss // 7-19-2022
 - *How to Win Friends and Influence People* - Dale Carnegie // 6-24-2022